ZaloAI-Jaist/VMLU/README.md

 Below are zero-shot and five-shot accuracies from the models that we evaluate in the initial release, please visit our official website.

+<span style="color:red">DISCLAIMER: Please note that evaluating models like LLMs can be challenging, as leaderboards might be susceptible to manipulation, and a small tweak in prompting can lead to totally different results.
+It's especially concerning because some models are not publicly accessible.
+For instance, good results can be achieved through distilling answers from stronger models like GPT-4 or even from humans.
+Therefore, it's important to approach leaderboard scores with caution.
+Most of the  models assessed here are public With Open Access, which have public weights or APIs for verification.</span>

 #### Zero-shot
 | Model                               | STEM  | Social Science  | Humanities | Other  | Average |
 | -------------------                 | :--:  | :------------:  | :--------: | :---:  | :-----: |